evilpaper/shop-til-you-drop/README.md

 /////

 DONE!
 You can now run the project locally with `pnpm dev`!
 Happy hacking!
+But...payments won't work.
+Read more below to add.
+It still can be good to see some result on the way.

 /////